 PS4 DualShock 4 gamepad

 This is most probably the best choice for RetroPie Raspberry and PC users.
-A major advantage of this gamepad is its ergonomic appeal.
+A major advantage of this gamepad is its ergonomic appeal and the fact it’s wireless.
 You can configure the gamepad’s vibration feedback to enhance your gameplay.
 The basic set up button setup resembles that of the Logitech F310 above, apart from a slight change in the start/select buttons and the addition of a keyboard, mic and a headphone jack.
 For PC users, the device supports both Bluetooth and wired connections.
 Raspberry Pi 1, 2 and zero users can use the micro USB connection option.
 Alternatively, one can choose to use a USB Bluetooth adapter.
 Since Raspberry Pi 3’s have onboard Bluetooth modules there is no need to use USB adapters.

 Many more choices